-Pete Smyser is a professional guitarist/ composer/ arranger/ educator residing in Harleysville, Pennsylvania (a Northern suburb of Philadelphia).
-His influences and performing styles are widely diverse ranging from acoustic guitar renditions of contemporary pop and rock songs to straight ahead jazz, blues, folk and traditional classical guitar.
+Pete Smyser is a professional guitarist/ composer/ arranger/ educator residing in Harleysville, Pennsylvania (near Philadelphia).
+His influences and performing styles are widely diverse ranging from jazz to acoustic guitar renditions of contemporary pop and rock songs, blues, folk and traditional classical guitar.
 He performs between 170-200 events every year.

 Pete plays both six and seven string guitars.
 His custom made seven string guitars include an additional low string which extends the bass range of the instrument and creates new possibilities for composing, arranging and performing.